-- Tier III - Offenders have to register four time a year for the rest of their lives.
+- Tier III – Offenders have to register four times a year for the rest of their lives.

 No matter what tier of registration is involved, this requirement can completely change a person’s professional and personal life.
 Even after you serve your sentence, the public will be able to see your personal information and prior convictions online with a simple search.
 Because the laws regarding sex crimes are so strict, it is critical to have a defense lawyer who fully understands how to fight these charges and consequences.

 Sex crimes involve unlawful sexual activity, which can mean sexual contact with another person, sexually offensive conduct, or both.
-Under Ohio criminal law § 2907.01(B), sexual contact can include “any touching of an erogenous zone of another, including without limitation the thigh, genitals, buttock, pubic region, or, if the person is a female, a breast, for the purpose of sexually arousing or gratifying either person.”
-Such touching can be brief and over clothing and can still constitute a sex crime if it was unwanted and improper.
+Under Ohio Revised Code § 2907.01(B), sexual contact can include “any touching of an erogenous zone of another, including without limitation the thigh, genitals, buttock, pubic region, or, if the person is a female, a breast, for the purpose of sexually arousing or gratifying either person.”
+Such touching can be brief, over clothing, and can still constitute a sex crime if it was unwanted and improper.

 Under Ohio law § 2907.01(A), any of the following may constitute criminal sexual conduct: